 Individuals enlisted in the armed services have a special provision in regards to the Capital Gain of the sale of their home.
-A law as of 2003 makes military personnel exempt from the two year use of the home and has changed the requirement to be extended up to 10 years.
+A law as of 2003 makes military personnel exempt from the two-year use of the home and has changed the requirement to be extended up to 10 years.
 The purpose of this law allows the military personnel the ability to fulfill the obligations of serving their country.

-Prior to filing for any exemptions we advise that you consult an accountant regarding the tax law exemptions for Capital Gains.
+Prior to filing for any exemptions, we advise that you consult an accountant regarding the tax law exemptions for Capital Gains.

-Yes there are significant advantages of financing your real estate property.
+Yes, there are significant advantages of financing your real estate property.
 The interest paid on the mortgage is tax deductible and reduces the income amount taxed.
 There are limits to the amount of interest claimed on taxes so it is advisable to contact a professional tax consultant.

 When filing personal income taxes with the IRS, the Schedule D is used to report Capital Gains.
 If the individual owned the residence for one year or less, the Capital Gain is reported on the Schedule D as a short-term Capital Gain.
 If the residence was owned longer than a year, it is reported on the Schedule D as a long-term Capital Gain.
 The time of ownership is crucial to the period for reinvesting the Capital Gain in the future.
-If a individual can delay selling the residential home until they have lived in the home for over two years, they will have longer to reinvest any Capital Gain from the sale of the home.
+If an individual can delay selling the residential home until they have lived in the home for over two years, they will have longer to reinvest any Capital Gain from the sale of the home.”]

 One of the ways to avoid the Capital Gains tax is to purchase a “like-kind” property to replace the property sold.
-This means the new acquired home will be of equal value or greater than the property sold.
+This means the newly acquired home will be of equal value or greater than the property sold.
 There are forms to file with the IRS at tax time to notify them of the purchase of a new residence and avoiding the Capital Gains tax.
 There is a time limit to acquiring a new residence; the time limit is usually 180 days to take possession or to sign the closing paperwork on the new residence.
 Only property within the continental United States qualifies for the like-kind exchange law.